 But why was there not such a delay following [b]?
 The answer is that the pressure differential and delay before normalisation were different from those associated with [p].
-The clue to the explanation lies in the shape of the intraoral air pressure curve during the closure: the peak is reached earlier than it is with [p], and there is a significant pressure downturn before release.
-What is claimed here is that in addition to the fact that during [b] the glottis is closed the speaker is doing something special to reduce the intraoral air pressure
+The clue to the explanation lies in the shape of the intraoral air pressure curve during the closure: the peak is reached earlier than with [p], and there is a significant pressure downturn before release.
+The claim here is that in addition to the fact that during [b] the glottis is closed the speaker is doing something special to reduce the intraoral air pressure